aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-image-hyperlinks-excel-aspose-cells-java/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Image Hyperlinks in Excel Using Aspose.Cells for Java
+# How to Add Hyperlink to Images in Excel Using Aspose.Cells for Java

 ## Introduction

-Enhance your Excel reports by embedding interactive image hyperlinks.
-This tutorial guides you through using Aspose.Cells for Java to make static images clickable, creating more engaging and functional spreadsheets.
+If you want to make your Excel reports more interactive, learning **how to add hyperlink** to pictures is a great place to start.
+In this tutorial you’ll see how Aspose.Cells for Java lets you embed clickable images, turning static visuals into functional links that open web pages, documents, or other resources directly from the spreadsheet.

 ### What You'll Learn
 - Initializing an Aspose.Cells workbook in Java.
-- Inserting images as clickable hyperlinks.
+- Inserting an image and turning it into a hyperlink.
-- Key parameters and methods involved.
+- Key methods such as `addHyperlink`, `setPlacement`, and `setScreenTip`.
-- Best practices for environment setup and performance optimization.
+- Best practices for performance and licensing.

+## Quick Answers
+- **What library is required?** Aspose.Cells for Java.
+- **Can I use .xlsx files?** Yes – the API works with both .xls and .xlsx.
+- **Do I need a license?** A trial works for evaluation; a permanent license is required for production.
+- **How many lines of code?** About 20 lines to add a clickable image.
+- **Is it thread‑safe?** Workbook objects are not thread‑safe; create separate instances per thread.

+## How to Add Hyperlink to an Image in Excel

-## Prerequisites
+### Prerequisites
-Before starting, ensure you have:
+Before you begin, make sure you have:

+- **Aspose.Cells for Java** (v25.3 or later).
+- **JDK 8+** installed.
+- An IDE (IntelliJ IDEA, Eclipse, or NetBeans) and Maven or Gradle for dependency management.

 ### Required Libraries
-- **Aspose.Cells for Java**: Version 25.3 or later is recommended.
-- **Java Development Kit (JDK)**: JDK 8 or higher.

-### Environment Setup Requirements
-- An IDE such as IntelliJ IDEA, Eclipse, or NetBeans.
-- Maven or Gradle for dependency management.

-### Knowledge Prerequisites
-Basic familiarity with Java programming and Excel file manipulation is helpful but not mandatory.

-## Setting Up Aspose.Cells for Java
-To use Aspose.Cells in your Java projects, add it as a dependency:

-**Maven:**
+Add Aspose.Cells to your project:

+**Maven**
 ```xml
 <dependency>
   <groupId>com.aspose</groupId>